-Parents Financially Supporting One Sibling
+Parents Financially Support Sibling

 I have not experienced financial inequality from my own parents, but I have witnessed it many times via extended family members.

 Conflict seems to arise when one sibling perceives the other as not trying hard enough in life.
 Readers say things like: If I work hard, stay on track and save my money I can afford a house in a nice community.
-If my sibling does not do these things do they ‘deserve’ the same life that I live?
+If my sibling does not do these things does he ‘deserve’ the same life that I live?
 Do we not make choices in our life and have to live by the choices we made?
 What about the sacrifices I have made to achieve my goals?